 After being accepted into WheTEP, students complete the appropriate content methods courses and are required to student teach in a school classroom for 12 weeks.
 Throughout this practicum, students will be supported and evaluated by a faculty member of the education department.
 Listen to one student’s reflections on her student teaching experience as she shares her story during a recent education department chapel.

-Initial Elementary Certificate,
+Initial Elementary License

-The Elementary Education program of Wheaton College has been nationally recognized and has achieved this honor through the 2006 NCATE/ACEI accreditation.
-NCATE provides a list of the teacher education programs >> that have this distinction.
+The Elementary Education program of Wheaton College has been nationally recognized and has achieved this honor through the 2015 NCATE/CAEP accreditation visit.
+This accreditation continues through 2022.

-Initial Secondary Certificate,
+Initial Secondary License

-Initial Special Certificate,
+Initial Special K-12 License

-for Foreign Language and candidates planning to teach in Music for Kindergarten through grade 12
+For Foreign Language and candidates planning to teach in Music for Kindergarten through grade 12